pkic/pkimm/categories/interoperability/_index.md

 Adopting open standards and protocols helps to ensure interoperability between PKI components and avoid vendor lock-in that may lead to interoperability issues in the future, especially when the PKI needs to be trusted for a long time and needs to be scaled.

 Interoperability includes the following aspects:
-- interface specifications
+- Interface specifications
-- data formats
+- Data formats
-- communication protocols
+- Communication protocols
-- algorithms
+- Algorithms
-- open standards
+- Open standards

 Main principles of interoperability are:
-- transparency and openness
+- Transparency and openness
-- technology neutrality
+- Technology neutrality
-- reusability and scalability
+- Reusability and scalability
-- security and privacy
+- Security and privacy
-- accessibility
+- Accessibility
-- sustainability
+- Sustainability
-- portability and extensibility
+- Portability and extensibility

 ## Requirements